SamuelBrand1/SBC/README.md

 - `run_comparison`: This runs both the methods above sequentially `n_comparison` times, and gathers the rank statistics.
 By default these get passed to the `uniformity_test` function to return a Chi-squared test result.

-## Example
+## Example: Comparing two distributions via sampling
+In this example, we will compare two distributions only by sampling from them.
+That is we check the calibration of one sampling distribution against another "true" or target distribution, which we also can only sample from.

-In this example, we define a form of Normal distribution that has no distributional knowledge, but can be sampled from.
+Towards this we define a form of Normal distribution that has no distributional knowledge, but can be sampled from.
 We make this a subtype of the `Distributions.Sampleable` type and provide the necessary methods.
+Obviously, for Normal distributions we _do_ have distributional knowledge, but this is for illustrative purposes since often we may not have this knowledge.

 ````julia
 using SBC, Distributions, HypothesisTests, Random